The Student Accounts Office at King’s is part of the Bursar’s Office.

 All registered students at the University pay a Facility Fee to assist with deferred building maintenance.

 All full-time registered students are charged the Fitness Facility Renewal Fee to fund the fitness and recreation renewal project and, on an ongoing basis, continued renewal of Dalhousie University athletics and recreation facilities.

 6. Foundation Year Course Fee

 All students enrolled in the Foundation Year Program must pay a Course Fee, which includes the cost of the program Handbook.

 7. Administration Fee

-All registered students pay the Administration Fee which covers the following: Change from Credit to Audit, Confirmation of Enrolment, Confirmation of Fee Payment, Leave of Absence, Letter of Permission, Replacement Tax Receipt, and Transcripts (maximum of five requested at one time).
+All registered students pay the Administration Fee which covers the following: Change from Credit to Audit, Confirmation of Enrolment, Confirmation of Fee Payment, Leave of Absence, Letter of Permission, and Replacement Tax Receipt.

 8. University Bus Pass (U-Pass) Fee

 All eligible, full time registered students are charged for and receive a Metro-Transit bus pass (U-Pass).
 More information can be found at www.dal.ca.